opral/monorepo/inlang/source-code/marketplace-registry/README.md

 ## Manually update the CDN

 A node script is provided to update the CDN.
-It will automatically build the project and upload the files to the CDN.

 You can run the script with:

 ```node purgeRegistry.js```